Logo hallo.sg.ch

 Many of these traditions have also been shaped by religious influences.

 The Abbey District of St.Gallen was an important spiritual centre of the European West.
-It is a UNESCO World Heritage Site thanks to its architectural richness with the baroque cathedral and the considerable collection of original manuscripts .
+Thanks to its architectural richness with the baroque cathedral and the considerable stock of original manuscripts, it is a UNESCO World Heritage Site.

 In the 19th and 20th centuries, the canton of St.Gallen also became world-famous for its embroidery.